Childbirth Survival International (CSI)

 Prioritizing Respectful Maternity Care to End Preventable Maternal and Newborn Deaths & Disabilities

 The CSI midwifery skills course is intended to end obstetric violence, improve competency skills of licensed midwives, to ensure midwives' day-to-day duties align with current and best practices to recognize danger signs, how to manage or de-escalate them to save life of Mom and Baby, and to provide respectful maternity care across health facilities.
 Comprehensive safe motherhood is the primary goal of CSI's midwifery professional development program.
-The robust two-weeks training encompasses hands-on learning in Basic Emergency Obstetric and Newborn Care, Newborn Resuscitation and Care, Helping Mothers Survive & additional critical maternal-newborn care best practices by using modern technologies, information, learning materials and products.
+The robust two-weeks training encompasses hands-on learning in Basic Emergency Obstetric and Newborn Care, Newborn Resuscitation and Care, Family Planning, Helping Mothers Survive & additional critical maternal-newborn care best practices by using modern technologies, information, learning materials and products.

 CSI works closely with White Ribbon Alliance and partners including Laerdal Global Health to apply established maternal-newborn health guidelines and ensure Respectful Maternity Care (RMC) is implemented across health facilities especially in underserved communities in low- and middle-income countries where despite progress, major challenges contributing to preventable maternal-newborn deaths remain.
 CSI incorporates the WRA RMC Charter: the Universal Rights of Childbearing Women in training by applying the seven identified human rights areas in maternal health to holistically address safe motherhood.
 Follow up visits are made to various health facilities to ensure RMC is being practiced and reinforced to benefit mother-baby dyad.